Metrics exporters

 resource

 A resource attribute is a set of key-value pairs that provide additional information to an exporter.
-Application performance monitors (APM) may interpret and display resource information.
+It's an attribute of an OpenTelemetry resource.
+Application performance monitors (APM) can interpret and display resource information.

 In router.yaml, resource attributes are set in telemetry.metrics.common.resource.
 For example: